Angoulême: Transportation

 The high-speed rail link between Tours and Bordeaux bypasses the town centre to the west, but with a link to Angoulême station from both the north and south.
 It opened in July 2017.
 Direct TGV journeys from Paris Gare Montparnasse take just over two hours.
 The Angoulême railway station offers connections to Paris, Bordeaux, Tours, Limoges and several regional destinations.
 The main line of the Paris Bordeaux railway passes through a tunnel beneath the town.

 Angoulême - Cognac International Airport is situated 9.5 km northeast of the city centre in Champniers, just off the N10.
 The runway can accommodate narrow-body jetliners, and a new restaurant and shops were added in 2008.
 However Ryanair stopped its Angoulême-Stansted service in 2010.
 Air France used to operate a service to Lyon.
 There are currently no regular flights to/from Angoulême airport.
-The nearest major airport is Toulouse–Blagnac Airport, which is located 127 km northeast of the city.
+The nearest major airport is Limoges–Bellegarde Airport.

 The city's local bus system is run by STGA.